Tinnitus and Stress: A Strong Connection

 While stress doesn't directly cause tinnitus, it plays a pivotal role in amplifying its loudness and annoyance.
 When ear ringing is secondary to stress, it's called “stress-induced tinnitus”.
 That is, the stress is initiates and amplifies the tinnitus sound.

-Here’s a striking comment in a recent medical paper on tinnitus I found; “Psycho-social stress has been shown to share the same probability of developing tinnitus as occupational noise”[1].
+Here's a striking comment in a recent medical paper on tinnitus; “Psycho-social stress has been shown to share the same probability of developing tinnitus as occupational noise”[1].
 That is, stress and “listening to a jackhammer” have the same probability of causing tinnitus!

 tinnitus and stress can be so bad, its like listening to a jackhammer.

 At the same time, persistent tinnitus can be disturbing to the point where it acts to amplify stress (i.e. tinnitus caused the stress).
 When people get anxiety secondary to tinnitus, an inflammatory response can occur in the brain (much like a migraine).
-This inflammation causes increased neuronal activity in the brain’s hearing center, which in turn amplifies the existing tinnitus sound even louder.
+This inflammation then amplifies the existing tinnitus sound even louder.

 Anxiety Disorders, Stress, and Tinnitus